 And she needed to make sure no one touched the remaining green spots on its back.
 Just in case.

 * * *

-“What is that?” he asked gesturing at the dull green ooze.
+“It looks like a plague dog, but much larger,” Lord Thomme said.
+“What is that?” he asked gesturing at the patches of dull green ooze.

 “What should we do with it?” one of the advisors asked, his question cutting through Clara’s curiosity.

-Through the haze she caught a glimpse of the villager driving his wagon out the doors, a patch of bright green peeking out from under the collar of his shirt.
-Darkness drowned everything before she could say a word.
+Through the haze, she caught a glimpse of the villager pulling his cart back out of the palace doors.
+A patch of bright green peeked out from under the collar of his rough shirt.

 Art by William Liu, a freelance artist from Toronto, Canada, who is passionate about designing and illustrating creatures and approaches life with a calm, curious demeanour.